broadinstitute/cromwell/docs/RuntimeAttributes.md

 }
 ```

-This attribute is mandatory when submitting tasks to JES.
+This attribute is mandatory when submitting tasks to Pipelines API.
 When running on other backends, they default to not running the process within Docker.

 ## failOnStderr